nohorapatriciam/nohorapatriciam/README.md

-### Hi 👋
+###  Welcome  🌝

-Welcome  🌝   thanks for being here, here I will quickly comment on something about me 🌚
+Thanks for being here, here I will quickly comment on something about me 🌚

 ![Group 1](https://user-images.githubusercontent.com/14286467/125537897-9a9ee607-9b48-4c9c-95aa-25dc7bc5a954.jpg)!